If you’ve ever wondered if back pain improves with yoga, a study out of Boston might have your answer.

-Researchers at Boston University found that 12 weeks of hiatha yoga had a significant improvement in low back pain in comparison to patients that continued traditional treatment for their low back pain.
+Researchers at Boston University found that 12 weeks of hiatha yoga had a significant improvement in low back pain compared to patients that continued traditional treatment for their low back pain.
 The study was recently published in the journal Alternative Therapies in Health and Medicine.
-The research study followed a total of 30 patients that either participated in a 12 week hiatha yoga class and also were given instructions on home yoga exercises or a second (control group of patients continued their currently prescribed treatment for their low back pain without adding the yoga intervention.
+The research study followed a total of 30 patients that either participated in a 12-week hiatha yoga class and also were given instructions on home yoga exercises or a control group of patients that continued their currently prescribed treatment for their low back pain without adding the yoga intervention.

 Commentary – I’m not surprised by the results of this study looking at possible benefits of yoga for patients with low back pain.
-Many patients with low back pain tend to have some type of low back or core muscle weakness or difficulty using these muscles properlyp.
-A well-instructed yoga class that emphasizes core stability can go a long way in not only decreasing a patient’s low back pain, but also cut down on their need for medications as well.
+Many patients with low back pain tend to have some type of low back or core muscle weakness or difficulty using these muscles properly.
+A well-instructed yoga class that emphasizes core stability can go a long way in not only decreasing a patient’s low back pain but also cut down on their need for pain medications as well.